MBTA-Procurement-Analysts/Onboarding/README.md

   - First learn and practice Chapter 12 -- Tidy Data -- This is by far the most important chapter to learn.

-  - After that, read Ch.1-Ch.6, but save Ch.3 -- Data Visualization --for after Ch.6.
+  - After that, read Ch.1-Ch.6, but save Ch.3 -- Data Visualization -- for after Ch.6.
 Code alongside.

   - Read and code Ch.18.
 Read Ch.19.
 Then read Ch.8-11.
 Code and read Ch.13 and 15.